alphagov/content-store/docs/technical-information.md

 ## Writing content items to the content store

-Publishing applications will "publish" content on GOV.UK by sending them to the content store.
+Content is written by the [publishing API](https://docs.publishing.service.gov.uk/apps/publishing-api.html), which is used by back-end publishing apps such as Travel Advice Publisher.

 To add or update a piece of content in the content store, make a PUT request:

 ``` sh
 curl https://content-store.publishing.service.gov.uk/content<base_path> -X PUT \